Princess (food)

-Princesses (in Bulgarian: Принцеси) are Bulgarian open-faced baked sandwiches prepared with minced meat, often eaten for breakfast and sold as fast food.
+Princesses (Bulgarian: Принцеси) are Bulgarian open-faced baked sandwiches prepared with minced meat, often eaten for breakfast and sold as fast food.
 When prepared at home, princesses are usually bread-slice-sized and baked in an oven or an electric grill, but the fast-food version is longer, made from a whole bread that has been sliced through its longitude resulting in a loaf-sized sandwich that may or may not be baked on a charcoal barbecue grill.
 There may or may not be kashkaval (yellow cheese) on top of the sandwich and people often garnish a princess with mayonnaise, ketchup, mustard or ljutenica, depending on their taste.

 Other open-faced baked sandwiches are also sometimes called princesses in Bulgaria, such as princesses with eggs and sirene, or princesses with kashkaval or kashkaval and ham.

 Some people call meat princesses, especially the long ones that are barbecued, strandjanki.

 Preparation

-Ground beef is mixed with eggs and finely chopped onion in a bowl, and then garnished with black pepper, savory and different spices like thyme, cumin, coriander, and ginger (those vary between recipes) and knead well.
-If the mixture is not soft enough to spread, an extra egg is added and the mixture is spread over bread slices.
-Small amount of butter or margarine might be spread on top of the bread slices before applying the minced meat in order to make the princesses extra juicy and delicious.
-The sandwiches are then placed in an oven at medium to high heat and baked for 5 to 10 minutes or until meat is golden and cooked through, after which they are served forth.
+Ground beef is mixed with eggs and finely chopped onion in a bowl, and then garnished with black pepper, savory and different spices like thyme, cumin, coriander, and ginger, depending on the recipe.
+If the mixture is not soft enough to spread, an extra egg is added, and the mixture is spread over bread slices.
+A small amount of butter or margarine might be spread on top of the bread slices before applying the minced meat.
+The sandwiches are then baked in an oven and served once the meat has browned.